dbuenzli/vg/test/tests/README.md

 Test images for Vg
 ==================

-The images are a collection of backend independent tests.
-Ideally, for each test, backends should produce identical results.
-However due to differences in backend expressiveness and purposes this may not be possible or desirable.
+The images are a collection of renderer independent tests.
+Ideally, for each test, renderers should produce identical results.
+However due to differences in renderer expressiveness and purposes this may not be possible or desirable.

-# Using the tests
+## Using the tests

-Backend writers that want to use the database should consult `test.mli` and `../vgtest.ml`.
-For non-interactive backends, it should be a matter of adding a line to `vgtest.ml`.
+Renderer writers that want to use the database should consult `test.mli` and `../vgtest.ml`.
+For non-interactive renderers, it should be a matter of adding a line to `vgtest.ml`.

-# Adding new tests
+## Adding new tests

 To add a new test either add it to an existing file with a relevant name or create a new file for it.
 In the latter case the new file must